worldline/learning-kotlin-multiplatform/docs/src/arch/README.md

 #  Architecture

-Let's connect our Quiz app to internet.
+Let's Architecture our Quiz app with the MVVM pattern.

 ## Overview